You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Olympic hopeful Ryan Straschnitzki gained a new sense of perspective after a serious injury sidelined his budding hockey career.
 In the five years since a highway collision left him paralyzed from the chest down, the Alberta athlete has become a prominent advocate and fundraiser for adaptive sport through his Straz Strong Foundation.

-The twenty-four-year-old recently took a break from his busy schedule to enjoy time outdoors with some friends.
+The twenty-four-year-old took a break from his busy schedule to enjoy time outdoors with some friends and explore different corners of the province.
 He spoke with Travel Alberta about travelling as a wheelchair user and how accessible design can improve experiences for all travellers.

 Accessible Canada Act (ACA)